 How does one transmit the death of biodynamics, you ask?

-When as a BCST practitioner you “think” you feel a tide yet, you are not sensing it inside your body.
-When you ‘think’ you feel a tide, it is without deep conviction, because it is not a living embodied contact with whole-body primary respiration.
-This lack of conviction - 'is a tide really happening?' - can leave a practitioner confused and full of doubt.
+When, as a BCST practitioner, you “think” you feel a tide yet you are not actually sensing it inside your body.
+When you ‘think’ you feel a tide without deep conviction because it is not a living embodied contact with whole-body primary respiration.
+This lack of conviction 'is a tide really happening?' leaves a practitioner confused and full of doubt.

-When a BCST practitioner gives a session, and in the slightest way expects, orients to the nervous system, or intends cranial wave patterns, it forces the client to experience cranial wave, which are false fulcra.
-The presence of cranial wave not only deprives a client of actual embodied contact with the living whole-body breathing tides of the Breath of Life, also the client misses out on the Breath of Life’s evolutionary power.
+When a BCST practitioner gives a session, and in the slightest way expects a cranial wave, feels the nervous system, or intends cranial wave patterns, it forces the client to experience cranial wave, which create false fulcra.
+The presence of the cranial wave not only deprives your recipient of actual embodied contact with the living whole-body breathing tides of the Breath of Life, also, the client misses the Breath of Life’s evolutionary power.

-When neither the practitioner nor client has actual embodied contact with the living whole-body tidal expressions of the Breath of Life, by definition that is not a biodynamic session.
+When neither the practitioner nor recipient has actual embodied contact with the living whole-body tidal expressions of the Breath of Life, by definition that is not a biodynamic session.

-These method of naming powerful biodynamic terms during a session are like mantras that mesmerize a client into believing their practitioner.
-However, a sensitive client will feel resentment about being told what to feel, especially when they sense that the practitioner is making up what they 'think' is happening and the client is not experiencing the living whole-body tides in herself.
+The naming of biodynamic terms during a session are like powerful mantras that can mesmerize a client into believing the practitioner.
+However, a sensitive client will feel resentment about being told what they feel, especially when they sense that the practitioner is making up what they 'think' is happening to the client who is not experiencing the living whole-body tides.

-Facing this fact may sound harsh, yet it is the reality if you as a practitioner are efferent in a session, and you orient to the nervous system or the cranial wave.
-Because there is no way on earth that a tide can be present amid the harsh digital field of the nervous system.
-Be still is the only practice that invites the possibility for a tide to express.
+Facing this fact may feel harsh, yet it is the reality if you as a practitioner are efferent in a session, and you feel anatomy, the nervous system, or the cranial wave.
+There is no way on earth that a tide can be present amid the gross digital static of the nervous system.
+Be still is the practice that invites the possibility for a tide to express in neutral.

 Ask Your Client to 'Tell You the Truth'